This project is to demonstrate the need for and the basic effect of Power Supply Decoupling.

-A demonstration of why decoupling capacitors are required to reduce supply rail transients caused by so-called shoot-through current spikes.
+Why decoupling capacitors are required to reduce supply rail transients caused by so-called shoot-through current spikes.

-A second sheet included to illustrate the additional effects of the same circuits driving a resistive load.
+The additional effects of the same circuits driving a resistive load.

 To run a simulation do:

 To view the simulation results of one or more particular circuits, select and set the probe command(s) then - in the right hand panel - set: